Gianna Bryant: Artworks

 Numerous murals were painted around Los Angeles, honoring Kobe and "Gigi" Bryant.

-On the second anniversary of their death, January 26, 2022, a 160 lb bronze statue of Gianna and her father was placed for one day at the site of the crash.
+On the second anniversary of their death, January 26, 2022, a 160 lb bronze statue of Gianna and her father was placed for a day at the site of the crash.
 The sculptor, Dan Medina, said that he was working on a life-size version of the work and hoped to site it in downtown Los Angeles.
 In February 2024, when a Statue of Kobe Bryant was installed at his team's basketball court, Gianna's mother Vanessa Bryant said that two more statues were planned for that site including "one with our beautiful daughter Gianna".

 A statue depicting her and her father embracing was unveiled on August 2, 2024, near Crypto.com Arena.
 The pose was inspired by various moments from 2019 of the two sitting courtside at numerous Los Angeles Lakers games and one Brooklyn Nets game.